How unsanctioned street art complicates idea of 'ownership' of public space, and the inherent politics of art-Art-and-culture News , Firstpost

 However, what is more important than the medium, or even the artist, is the message that is being conveyed, says street artist Shirin Shaikh.
 “Artists can choose whatever medium they want, but if the art itself isn’t impactful, then what’s the point?”

-Filmmaker and photographer Ronny Sen says that the content should be radical irrespective of language and form when it comes to political messaging.
+Filmmaker and photographer Ronny Sen says, "Content should be radical irrespective of language and form when it comes to political messaging."
 Sen recently posted stencil artworks around the #NoVoteToBJP campaign preceding the election to the Legislative Assembly of West Bengal on his Instagram account.
 The artworks occupied space on physical walls as well as social media platforms.
 He states that the two spaces are real and run parallel to each other, and should thereby be used together.

 On the subject of anonymity, Guess Who says, “Anonymous or not, all artists who address social or political issues in their works these days are putting themselves at risk.”
 Sahil Arora, the founder of Method India, a Mumbai-based gallery that recently hosted a solo exhibition by anonymous street artist Tyler, reiterates that while anonymity allows artists to mitigate risks to a certain degree, more people are taking a stand against the issues plaguing our society without hiding behind the veil of anonymity.